 Passport fraud is a federal crime and not one taken lightly by the U.S. government.
-The U.S. Department of State's law enforcement arm, Diplomatic Security (DS) Service, uses special agents who coordinate with other federal and international law enforcement agencies in more than 160 countries around the world to investigate passport and visa fraud.
+The U.S. Department of State's law enforcement arm, the Diplomatic Security (DS) Service, uses special agents who coordinate with other federal and international law enforcement agencies in more than 160 countries around the world to investigate passport and visa fraud.

 A U.S. passport is regarded as among the most valuable travel and identity documents in the world.
-It allows citizens free passage in and out of the U.S. as well as into other countries around the world, which makes procuring a U.S. passport extremely desirable to terrorists and other criminals.
+It allows citizens unrestricted passage in and out of the U.S. as well as into other many countries around the globe.
+That makes procuring a U.S. passport extremely desirable to terrorists and other criminals.